FAQs - Frequently Asked Questions

 There are many considerations such as, is it close to our preferred route, will it disadvantage the other passengers, will the reroute exceed our scheduled flight time, does the weather allow it, will it fit in with Air Traffic Control, will it avoid aviation danger areas and finally, the other passengers might not be interested in the location you wish to see.

-Our website maps show the area we fly over but we do not guarantee a particular flight path.
+Our website maps show the area we fly within but we do not guarantee a particular flight path.

 15. WHY DOES IT TAKE UP TO 28 DAYS TO RECEIVE A REFUND ?